Jet-environment interaction after delayed collapse in binary neutron star mergers: Results

-In Figure \ref{fig:3D}, we show the magnetic field configuration along with rest-mass density distribution for case A, at about 25\,ms and 50\,ms after BH formation.
-At both times, the average magnetic field strength around 500\,km distance along the spin axis is $\sim\!10^{14}$\,G, while the (mostly toroidal) field close to the BH and in the accretion disk has a strength in the range $10^{15}-10^{16}$\,G. The inset of Fig.~\ref{fig:3D} gives a meridional view of the magnetization level, in terms of the magnetic energy density to rest-mass density ratio $b^2/(2\rho)$.
-For $b^2/(2\rho)\!\gg \!1$, this quantity also gives an estimate of the terminal lorentz factor $\Gamma_\infty$.
-Close to the BH, values $\gtrsim10^3$ are achieved, which is consistent with an outflow capable of evolving into a GRB jet.
-Similar $\Gamma_\infty$ are achieved in case C.
+In Figure \ref{fig:3D}, we show the magnetic field configuration along with rest-mass density distribution for case A, at about 25 and 50\,ms after BH formation.
+At both times, the average magnetic field strength around 500\,km distance along the spin axis is $\sim\!10^{14}$\,G, while the (mostly toroidal) field close to the BH and in the accretion disk has a strength in the range $10^{15}-10^{16}$\,G.